dzmitry-savitski/game-lobby/README.md

 ## Used technologies:
  - Java 7, WebSocket API, JSON API - for server side
  - HTML, CSS, JQuery, Bootstrap - for clients
- - JUnit4, Embedded Jetty - for tests
+ - JUnit4, Mockito, Embedded Jetty - for tests

 ## Requirements:
 - Apache tomcat 7 for server part of application